ramzikhantouchi/Algorithms-and-data-structures-exercises-for-undergraduate-students/README.md

 ## Exercise 10:
 Write a program that reads a line of text (not exceeding 200 characters), stores it in a variable TXT, and then displays:
-a) the length L of the string.
+1. the length L of the string.
-b) the number of 'a's contained in the text.
+2. the number of 'a's contained in the text.
-c) the entire sentence in reverse without changing the content of the TXT variable.
+3. the entire sentence in reverse without changing the content of the TXT variable.
-d) the entire sentence in reverse after having reversed the order of characters in TXT.
+4. the entire sentence in reverse after having reversed the order of characters in TXT.
 **Example:**
 Original: "voici une petite phrase !".

 Reversed: "! esarhp etitep enu iciov".